drBenway/pixi-vn-wiki/advanced/distribution‐mobile.md

 export JAVA_HOME=$(/usr/lib/jvm/java-11-openjdk-amd64)
 ```

-Second, you need to install the ADB (Android Debug Bridge), you can read the instructions [here](https://www.xda-developers.com/install-adb-windows-macos-linux/).
+Second, you need to **install the ADB** (Android Debug Bridge) and add ADB to your Path environment variables.
+You can read the instructions [here](https://www.xda-developers.com/install-adb-windows-macos-linux/).

 After that, you need restart your computer.